UWDATA515/uwdata515.github.io/projects.md

 ### Step 2: Define the Problem
 Determine the type of project (e.g., analysis project) and the questions of interest.

-### Step 3: Write the Functional Specification
+### Step 3: Write the Specification
-The functional specification details:
+The specification details:

 * who are the users and what do they know (e.g., business analyst)
 * what information users want from the system (e.g., where to put bicycles)
 * use cases - how users interact with the system to get the information they want
+* components - what pieces do you need to build
+* milestones

 For tool projects, the users are typically programmers, and so the functional specification describes the programming interface.

 For research projects, you'll have people using the research tools as well as people consuming the research result.

+See below for the details about what design documentswe expect from your functional specifications.

 ### Steps 4 and beyond: Iteratively Develop And Refine the Project
 You will organize the project as a set of short-term deliverables.
 Typically, you focus first on those parts where you have the most uncertainty since projects typically fail because of "unknown unknowns".
 For some projects, this will be a data-first focus to make sure that your data can answer the questions that you pose.
 For others, it may be exploring a python package that you hope will provide key features (e.g., visualizations).